pjholt1234/personal-portfolio-v2/README.md

-# Personal Portfolio v3
+# Personal Portfolio v2

 My personal portfolio website showcasing my projects, skills, and experience.
 Built with modern technologies and a focus on performance and user experience.

 ## Tech Stack

 ### Frontend
-- Next.js 13 (App Router)
 - TypeScript
-- Tailwind CSS
-- Framer Motion
+- React
-- Three.js
+- TypeScript

 ### Backend
 - Laravel
 - SQLite
 - PHP 8.3
-- React
-- TypeScript

 ## Deployment
 The application is deployed on: AWS EC2 instance